shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 4. We are going to use the Advanced editor to add all three of the Key Vault settings at once.
 To do this, we are going to replace the content of the Advanced editor with the following, which you need to update as follows:

     - `<your-key-vault-name>`: ```contoso-kv-UniqueId```, Get UniqueId value from Environment Details under Lab Environment tab  and replace with UniqueId in contoso-kv-UniqueId.
-   - `<Application Id>`: you can retrieve this value from Service Principal Details under Lab Environment tab.
+    - `<Application Id>`: you can retrieve this value from Service Principal Details under Environment Details tab.
-   - `<Secret Key>`:  you can retrieve this valuefrom Service Principal Details under Lab Environment tab.
+    - `<Secret Key>`:  you can retrieve this valuefrom Service Principal Details under Environment Details tab.

    ```json
    [